cxmiller21/aws-kinesis-iot-turntable-project/README.md

   - [ ] Create a new script to generate mock users
   - [ ] Modify `put_kinesis_data.py` to get users from DynamoDB
 - [ ] Fix/Expand the Java application to send data to the Kinesis Data Stream
+- [ ] Create a Lambda function that's triggered when a file is uploaded to the Data Lake to auto-trigger a Glue Crawler

 <p align="right">(<a href="#readme-top">back to top</a>)</p>